 - 1. Honors, awards and special recognition for service activities. - 2.
-Program and project development and other creative activities. - a.
-Overview of needs assessment, and the objectives, methods and target audience.
+Program and project development and other creative activities. - Overview of needs assessment, and the objectives, methods and target audience.
 Description of selected activities and/or products that are most illustrative of the candidate's contribution to the program. - b.
 Description of how the program is compatible with unit and University missions, and how the activities complement the teaching and research missions of the unit and/or University. - c.
 Description of the role of the candidate's professional expertise in the design and implementation of the program.
-Did the activities demonstrate or test the applicability of the candidate's discipline to societal/human problems, require integration with other disciplines and/or generate new knowledge for the discipline and/ or audience?
+Did the activities demonstrate or test the appliintegration with other disciplines and/or generate new knowledge for the discipline and/or audience?
 How was this knowledge communicated to broader audiences?
 Has the program led to increased recognition of the candidate's professional expertise by external audiences?

+GUIDELINES FOR APPOINTMENT, PROMOTION AND TENURE cability of the candidate's discipline to societal/human problems, require

-d.
+- d.
 Description of impact.
 Identification of the direct and indirect beneficiaries.
 What actions did the intended audience take as a result of this work?
-Both quantitative evidence (e.g. changes in test scores, increased production or widespread adoption of a product or technique) and qualitative evidence (e.g. testimonials from clients, reviews by knowledgeable scholars/critics) should be included.

-3. Service-based instructional activities.

-- a.
-Listing of the title or subject of each distinct course or presentation, the type (e.g. curriculum, course, workshop), the duration, the candidate's role in creating each, the target audience and the method of reaching the audience (e.g. conference presentation, site visit). - b.
-Description of impact.
+Both quantitative evidence (e.g. changes in test scores, increased production or widespread adoption of a product or technique) and qualitative evidence (e.g. testimonials from clients, reviews by knowledgeable scholars/critics) should be included. - 3.
+Service-based instructional activities. - Listing of the title or subject of each distinct course or presentation, the type (e.g. curriculum, course, workshop), the duration, the candidate's role in creating each, the target audience and the method of reaching the audience (e.g. conference presentation, site visit). - Description of impact.
 Identification of the direct and indirect beneficiaries.
 What actions did the intended audience take as a result of this work?
-Both quantitative and qualitative evidence should be included.

-4. Consultation and technical assistance.

-- a.
-Listing of each type of assistance, the clientele, the contribution and the number of times provided. - b.
+Both quantitative and qualitative evidence should be included. - 4.
+Consultation and technical assistance. - Listing of each type of assistance, the clientele, the contribution and the number of times provided. - b.
 Description of impact.
 Identification of the direct and indirect beneficiaries.
 What actions did the intended audience take as a result of this work?
-Both quantitative and qualitative evidence should be included.

-5. Applied research.

-- a.
-Listing of publications relating to service to society including books, book chapters, articles and scholarly papers (indicate if peer-reviewed). - b.
-Quality and impact of written documents produced, including knowledge integration, creative solutions, technical manuals or other outcomes of applied research as evaluated by clientele and peers.

-6. Service products.
+Both quantitative and qualitative evidence should be included. - 5.
+Applied research. - Listing of publications relating to service to society including books, book chapters, articles and scholarly papers (indicate if peer-reviewed). - Quality and impact of written documents produced, including knowledge integration, creative solutions, technical manuals or other outcomes of applied research as evaluated by clientele and peers. - 6.
+Service products. - Exhibitions: Distinction between juried or invitational exhibits; identification of work(s) and juror (juries); and/or indication of regional, national or international exhibitions.

-- Exhibitions: Distinction between juried or invitational exhibits; identification of work(s) and juror (juries); and/or indication of regional, national or international exhibitions. - b.
-Electronic products (e.g. computer programs, web sites, CDs).
+GUIDELINES FOR APPOINTMENT, PROMOTION AND TENURE Electronic products (e.g. computer programs, web sites, CDs).

+- 7. Copyrights, patents and inventions related to service activities. - 8.
+Contracts, grants and gifts related to service activities. - 9.
+Other service activities.

+b.